apache/spark/docs/sql-programming-guide.md

 ## Upgrading From Spark SQL 2.0 to 2.1

  - Datasource tables now store partition metadata in the Hive metastore.
 This means that Hive DDLs such as `ALTER TABLE PARTITION ...
 SET LOCATION` are now available for tables created with the Datasource API.
-    - Legacy datasource tables can be converted to this format via the `MSCK REPAIR TABLE` command.
+    - Legacy datasource tables can be migrated to this format via the `MSCK REPAIR TABLE` command.
 Migrating legacy tables is recommended to take advantage of Hive DDL support and improved planning performance.
     - To determine if a table has been migrated, look for the `PartitionProvider: Catalog` attribute when issuing `DESCRIBE FORMATTED` on the table.
  - Changes to `INSERT OVERWRITE TABLE ...
 PARTITION ...` behavior for Datasource tables.
     - In prior Spark versions `INSERT OVERWRITE` overwrote the entire Datasource table, even when given a partition specification.
 Now only partitions matching the specification are overwritten.